 When’s the last time you carefully analyzed the trajectory of your professional life?
 As a busy professional, it’s easy to get caught up in all of the complex daily activities and lose sight of your long-term goals.
 One of the best ways to evaluate and reposition your professional life is by using Robert Kiyosaki’s Cashflow Quadrant.

 While in my opinion, Robert Kiyosaki’s books have a lot of fluff in them and have gotten less and less meaningful as time has progressed, one of his earlier concepts that has stood the test of time is the Cashflow Quadrant derived from a book of the same name.
 The Cashflow Quadrant is a simple concept but has enormous importance in the career of any professional.
-If you’re ready to learn about the Cashflow Quadrant and how it can help you transform your career, and most importantly, life, let’s get started.
+If you’re ready to learn about the Cashflow Quadrant and four quadrants of income and how it can help you transform your career, and most importantly, life, let’s get started.

 What is the Cashflow Quadrant?